CZ-NIC/knot-resolver/modules/policy/README.rst

   the parameter can be a single IP (string) or a lua list of up to four IPs.
 * ``STUB(ip)`` - similar to ``FORWARD(ip)`` but *without* attempting DNSSEC validation.
   Each request may be either answered from cache or simply sent to one of the IPs with proxying back the answer.
-* ``MIRROR(ip)`` - mirror query to given IP and continue solving it (useful for partial snooping); it's a chain action
 * ``REROUTE({{subnet,target}, ...})`` - reroute addresses in response matching given subnet to given target, e.g. ``{'192.0.2.0/24', '127.0.0.0'}`` will rewrite '192.0.2.55' to '127.0.0.55', see :ref:`renumber module <mod-renumber>` for more information.

+**Chain actions**

+Following actions allow to keep trying to match other rules, until a non-chain action is triggered:

+* ``MIRROR(ip)`` - mirror query to given IP and continue solving it (useful for partial snooping).
 * ``QTRACE`` - pretty-print DNS response packets into the log for the query and its sub-queries.
 It's useful for debugging weird DNS servers.
-It's a chain action.
 * ``FLAGS(set, clear)`` - set and/or clear some flags for the query.
 There can be multiple flags to set/clear.
 You can just pass a single flag name (string) or a set of names.
-It's a chain action.

-Most actions stop the policy matching on the query, but "chain actions" allow to keep trying to match other rules, until a non-chain action is triggered.

 Also, it is possible to write your own action (i.e. Lua function).
 It is possible to implement complex heuristics, e.g. to deflect `Slow drip DNS attacks <https://secure64.com/water-torture-slow-drip-dns-ddos-attack>`_ or gray-list resolution of misbehaving zones.